 For most immigrants facing deportation, the odds are not favorable.
 You need the strongest deportation and removal defense possible.

 From how accurately your paperwork is prepared – to how clearly your witnesses testify – it is difficult to win your deportation case without the help and guidance of an experienced immigration hearings and trial lawyer.

 For instance, a special immigration program may have existed for persons from your home country 5-10 years ago.
 Now the program has expired.
 Yet, maybe the program can still help you.

 An experienced immigration court trial attorney should know if that old law can still be used to fight your deportation . . . keep you and your family in the United States . . . and help you win a green card.

 The right immigration attorney can also protect you at deportation hearings against bad decisions.

-If the government lawyer files the wrong charges against you or distorts your immigration history, your removal and deportation attorney should be ready to challenge these errors.
+If the government lawyer files the wrong charges against you or distorts your immigration history, your deportation attorney should be ready to challenge these errors.

-If the immigration judge omits important evidence or uses a procedure against you in an unfair way, your removal and deportation defense attorney should be ready to confront these mistakes.
+If the immigration judge omits important evidence or uses a procedure against you in an unfair way, your removal defense lawyer should be ready to confront these mistakes.

 But A Strong Defense Against Deportation Is Possible And Can Be Successful

-Choosing the right immigration trial lawyer for your deportation and removal defense is crucial.
+Choosing the right immigration trial lawyer to help you stop deportation is crucial.

-The harder your deportation defense case, the more your immigration trial attorney will need
+The harder your deportation defense case, the more your deportation lawyer will need:

 - A comprehensive understanding of various cultures, country conditions, and family histories – to develop evidence demonstrating your unique worthiness to remain in the United States

-- A detailed knowledge of deportation and removal immigration court cases throughout the United States – to ensure all favorable hardship factors are weighed by the immigration judge
+- A detailed knowledge of deportation and removal cases throughout the United States – to ensure all favorable hardship factors are weighed by the immigration judge

 - A vast experience in trial tactics, strategies, and immigration procedures – to protect your rights to a fair hearing and to build your case with precision and thoroughness